This post is an introduction to a library I have written, UnitC++.

 TestRegister::test_register().run_tests() will run the tests.

 TestRegister::test_register().run_tests("group_name") to run all the tests in a specific group.

-Example folder there is a working example for a further demonstration of some of the capabilities of UnitC++.
+In the Example folder, there is a working example for a further demonstration of some of the capabilities of UnitC++.

 Frequently Asked Questions